jonvanleuven/DayStream/README.md

 DayStream
 =========
-Reasoning with days using LINQ!
+Reasoning with days in C# using LINQ!
 -----------

 The DayStream class implements IEnumerable<DateTime> and can be used reason with days using LINQ and lambda expressions.